sanderjo/Genexis-JSON-RPC/README.md

 # Genexis-JSON-RPC
 Get info from your Genexis via JSON-RPC

-Developed and tested on a Genexis Platinum 7840
+Developed and tested against a Genexis Platinum 7840

 # Introduction